 Recommended Preparation: Appropriate placement recommendation or completion of ENGL 091 (Formerly ENGL 6).
-ENGL 092 is a grammar class in an English-only environment designed for the beginning or false beginning ESL student.
-The course will cover simple sentence writing.
+Concurrent enrollment in ENGL 073 and ENGL 063 is strongly recommended.
+English 092 is a grammar class in an English-only environment for the low intermediate ESL student.
+The course will cover grammar and simple sentence writing.
 (Nontransferable, nondegree applicable) (Formerly ENGL 5)